charburton18/drone-photography-log/README.md

 1. Create a clone of the repository https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
 2. Download node.js (version 20.18.0) if you do not already have it installed https://nodejs.org/en/download/package-manager
-3. In your terminal, navigate to the root file of the repo and run the command npm install
+3. In your terminal, navigate to the root file of the repo and run the command `npm install`
+4. Then start the Express server by running the command `node server.cjs`
-4. To run the code on your local web browser, use the command `npm run dev`
+5. To run the code on your local web browser, use the command `npm run dev`

 ## Project Requirements